RELATO/nest-graphql-case/README.md

 Using the above code causes the error but when running the isolated approaches as showed at NestJS samples the errors did not happen.

 ## Cenario 1 - Graphql Apollo

+Now you need to comment the
+> // autoSchemaFile: 'schema.gql',
+> // RecipesModule,
 ```
 @Module({
   imports: [